 The first vines were planted in this area by the Celts some 2,400 years ago.
-The Romans influenced the viticulture especially in the area of Poetovium (Ptuj = Pettau).
-The Roman wine author Pliny the Elder (23-79) mentioned viticulture in the karst area and called these wines an elixir of life.
-During the migration of the peoples, viticulture came to a standstill again.
-But in the Middle Ages the wines were highly valued at the courts of Imperial Vienna and Archbishop Salzburg.
+The Romans influenced viticulture especially in the area of Poetovium (Ptuj = Pettau).
+The Roman wine author Pliny the Elder (23-79) mentioned viticulture in the Karst region and described these wines as an elixir of life.
+During the migration of peoples, viticulture came to a standstill again.
+But in the Middle Ages, the wines were highly valued at the courts of the imperial Wien and archbishopric of Salzburg.
 The Austrian Archduke Johann (1782-1859) owned a model vineyard near Maribor (Marburg).
-Even today the influences of the historical and long affiliation to Austria-Hungary can be felt.
-As in most European countries, large areas of vineyards fell victim to phylloxera in the second half of the 19th century.
+Even today, the influences of the historical and long affiliation with Austria-Hungary can be felt.
+As in most European countries, large vineyard areas fell victim to phylloxera in the second half of the 19th century.